evanx/jsbin/hydratePromises/readme.md

 Consider a rather trivial component which fetches data from some endpoints, to render some content.

-Sure, there's Flux, and Relay/GraphQL and what have you.
+Sure, there's Flux, Relay/GraphQL and what have you.

 But perhaps this is for a prototype, and we want a "quick and dirty" opininated means of hydrating our state.